 The term "deceive" means to cause someone to believe something that is not true.
-The act of deceiving someone is called "deceit."
+The act of deceiving someone is called "deceit" or "deception."

-- Another term "deception" also refers to the act of causing someone to believe something that is not true. - Someone who causes others to believe something false is a "deceiver."
+- Someone who causes others to believe something false is a "deceiver."
 For example, Satan is called a "deceiver."
 The evil spirits that he controls are also deceivers. - A person, action, or message that is not truthful can be described as "deceptive." - The terms "deceit" and "deception" have the same meaning, but there are some small differences in how they are used. - The descriptive terms "deceitful" and "deceptive" have the same meaning and are used in the same contexts.